-When you think of the word “churning,” what’s the first word association that comes to mind?
-For me, it was “butter,” as in butter churn.
+When you think of the word “churning,” what’s the first word that comes to mind?
+For me, it was “butter.”
+As in butter churn.

-But in the finance world, a relatively new and certainly risky practice has emerged, known as “credit card churning,” which has nothing to do with butter.
+But in the payment world there’s a newer and certainly riskier version, known as “credit card churning.”
+And it’s got nothing to do with butter.

 In fact, it has a lot more to do with cheese than anything else.
 Or bread, if I must continue to deliver bad money puns…